obrien-j/MathFacts/architecture.md

 # MathFacts App Architecture

+## Development Principles

+### Minimalism & Necessity
+**Rule**: Only add files, dependencies, and features that are immediately necessary and functional.
+- ❌ No placeholder files, empty directories, or "future" assets
+- ❌ No speculative code or premature abstractions
+- ✅ Add only what's needed for current functionality
+- ✅ Refactor and expand when requirements demand it

+**Rationale**: Keep the codebase lean, maintainable, and focused.
+Every file should serve a current purpose.

+---

 ## Overview

 MathFacts is a Flutter app designed to help children ages 6-15 develop automaticity with single-digit math facts (addition and subtraction, with multiplication planned) using evidence-based learning science principles.
 The app prioritizes simplicity and effectiveness over complex gamification.